Skip to product information

 2018 (2018)

-・Solo exhibition at Gallery Yamazaki, Ningyocho, Nihonbashi, Tokyo (will continue to be held)
+・Solo exhibition at Gallery Yamazaki, Ningyocho, Nihonbashi, Tokyo (continues to be held)

-・Appointed as Secretary General of the Kinki Branch of the Japan Crafts Association, a public interest incorporated association
+・Appointed Secretary General of the Kinki Branch of the Japan Kogei Association, a public interest incorporated association

-・Appointed as director of the Japan Crafts Association, a public interest incorporated association
+・Appointed director of the Japan Kogei Association, a public interest incorporated association

-・Appointed as director of the Kyoto Ceramic Association, a general incorporated foundation
+・Appointed director of the Kyoto Ceramic Association, a general incorporated foundation

-・Appointed as director of the general incorporated foundation KYOTO KILIN
+・Appointed as director of the Kyoto Kirin Foundation

-・A pottery store that had been in business for generations on Gojozaka closes and begins renovations
+・A pottery business that has been in business for generations in Gojozaka closes and begins renovations

 View full details